Web5design/sublime_live_console/README.md

 	CTRL + `
 	Type: window.run_command('live_console')

-You can of course also create a key mapping to load the live color schemes page.
+You can of course also create a key mapping to run the live console command.

 ## Issues / Suggestions: